pallets-eco/flask-sqlalchemy/docs/quickstart.rst

 The only things you need to know compared to plain SQLAlchemy are:

-1.  :class:`SQLAlchemy` gives you access to the following things:
+1. The :class:`SQLAlchemy` extension instance gives you access to the following things:

-    -   all the functions and classes from :mod:`sqlalchemy` and :mod:`sqlalchemy.orm`
+    -   All the functions and classes from the :mod:`sqlalchemy` and :mod:`sqlalchemy.orm` modules.
     -   a preconfigured scoped session called ``session``
     -   the :attr:`~SQLAlchemy.metadata`
     -   the :attr:`~SQLAlchemy.engine`